 We evaluated the effects of long-term oral L-arginine treatment on endothelial dysfunction, inflammation, adipokine levels, glucose tolerance, and insulin sensitivity in nondiabetic patients with stable cardiovascular disease.
 Thirty-two patients with nondiabetic response were eligible to receive L-arginine (6.4 g/d) or placebo for 6 months.
 An evaluation of insulin sensitivity index during the oral glucose load, markers of systemic nitric oxide bioavailability and inflammation, and blood flow was performed before and at the end of the treatment in both groups.
-Compared with placebo, L-arginine decreased asymmetric dimethylarginine levels, indices of endothelial dysfunction, and increased cyclic guanosine monophosphate, L-arginine to asymmetric dimethylarginine ratio, and reactive hyperemia.
-Finally, L-arginine increased insulin sensitivity index and adiponectin and decreased interleukin-6 and monocyte chemoattractant protein-1 levels.
+Compared with placebo, L-arginine decreased asymmetric dimethylarginine levels, indices of endothelial dysfunction, and increased cyclic guanosine monophosphate.
+Finally, L-arginine increased insulin sensitivity index and adiponectin and decreased interleukin-6 levels.
 In conclusion, insulin resistance, endothelial dysfunction, and inflammation are important cardiovascular risk factors in coronary artery disease patients; and L-arginine seems to have anti-inflammatory and metabolic advantages in these patients.

 There are some mentions on certain web sites that the use of l arginine causes herpes outbreaks but we don’t have any clinical evidence to confirm this claim.

 The effect of L-arginine administration on muscle force and power in postmenopausal women.

 Clin Physiology Funct Imaging.
 2008.